Nat-thapas/ILF-16/specifications.md

 # ILF-16
-ILF-16 is a 16-bit cpu that runs on a Spartan-6 FPGA.
+ILF-16 is a 16-bit cpu that runs on Spartan-6 FPGA.
 ## Internals
 ### ALU
 The ALU or arithmatic logic unit have 2 16-bit input registers (A, B) and 3 16-bit non-register outputs.
 The 3 outputs are L, H and F. L is the lower 16 bits of the output of the operation, this is used for most operation.
 H is the upper 16 bits of the output of the operation, this is only used for multiplication.
 F is the flag output.